sayeddotexe/Quantitative-Finance/README.md

 Demonstration of methods used in financial modeling and quantitative finance using Python.

 # Goals
-* Demonstrate the use of Modelling for Quantiative Finance.
+* Demonstrate the use of Modeling for Quantiative Finance.
 * Succesfully use Black-Scholes, Binomial trees and Monte Carlo Simulation to estimate various financial properties.
 * Understand how American and European options affect price.
 * Create a visualisation for these models.